richmahn/en_tn/rev/front/intro.md

 #### What type of writing is the Book of Revelation? ####

 John used a special style of writing to describe his vision.
 John described what he saw by using many symbols.
-This style of writing is called apocalyptic literature.
+This style of writing is called symbolic prophecy or apocalyptic literature.
+(See: [[rc://en/ta/man/translate/writing-apocalypticwriting]])

 ## Part 2: Important Religious and Cultural Concepts ##

 #### Are the events of Revelation past or future? ####

 Since the early Christian times, scholars have interpreted Revelation differently.
 Some scholars think John described events that happened during his time.
-Some scholars think John described events are happening from his time until the return of Jesus.
-Some scholars think John described events that will happen in a short period of time in the future just before Christ returns.
+Some scholars think John described events happening from his time until the return of Jesus.
+Some scholars think John described events that will happen in a short period of time just before Christ returns.

 Translators will not need to choose any interpretation to be able to translate this book.
 Translators should leave the prophecies in the tense they are found in the ULB.